-We often hear the airline delay and congestion problem expressed in terms of the printed schedule, i.e., "You can't schedule 10 aircraft to land at 8 a.m. and expect everyone to be on time."
-Of course, if all 10 aircraft showed up at exactly 8 a.m., this would be true, but that is rarely the case, since airlines usually deliver more than 80 percent of their aircraft off schedule (some early, some late), the potential of actually having all the aircraft arrive at 8 a.m. is very low.
+Or we often hear the airline delay and congestion problem expressed in terms of the printed schedule, i.e., "You can't schedule 10 aircraft to land at 8 AM and expect everyone to be on time".

-But the real answer to making the schedule work is for the airlines to tactically manage the aircraft so the first one lands at 7:51 a.m. (assuming a 60/hr. arrival rate), the second at 7:52, the third at 7:53, etc. Airlines currently have all of the necessary data and control to accomplish this.
+Of course, if all 10 aircraft showed up at exactly 8 AM, this would be true, but that is rarely the case, since airlines usually deliver upwards of 80 percent of their aircraft off schedule (some early, some late), the potential of actually having all 10 aircraft arrive at 8 AM is very low.
+But the real answer to making this schedule work, is for the airlines to tactically manage their aircraft in real time so the first one lands at 7:51 AM (assuming a 60/hr. arrival rate), the second at 7:52, the third at 7:53, etc. Airlines currently have all of the necessary data and control to accomplish this, but refuse to use it.

 Next, let's look at airport capacity.
-I, for one, have never landed at a "full" airport.
-Of course, airports are over capacity at certain times (even Boise is over capacity when two aircraft want to land at the same time), but this doesn't preclude reducing delays and congestion and realizing an improved on-time arrival performance.
+As a pilot for 40 years, I have never landed at a "full" airport.
+Of course, airports are over capacity at certain times (even Boise is over capacity when two aircraft want to land at the same time), but this isn't full and doesn't preclude reducing delays and congestion and realizing an improved on-time arrival performance.

-Instead of waiting for ATC to de-peak the actual arrival flow backward in time (at around 200 NM from landing), an airline could proactively pull its aircraft off the arrival queue's front end (at 500-1,000 NM from landing, or more), which would increase airport throughput and improve reliability.
-By speeding its aircraft at the front of the arrival queue and moving the aircraft forward a couple of minutes, the entire arrival queue moves forward.
+Instead of waiting for ATC to de-peak the actual arrival flow backward in time (at around 200 NM from landing), an airline could proactively pull its aircraft off the arrival queue's front end (at 500 to 1,000 NM from landing, or more), which would increase airport throughput and improve reliability by using all the available landing slots.

+By speeding its aircraft at the front of the arrival queue and moving the aircraft forward a couple of minutes, as discussed above, the entire arrival queue moves forward.